alecmkrueger/gerg_plotting/.github/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project was created to streamline the process of converting the raw data from the gliders after missions into NetCDF files, as well as ensuring the code can be easily maintained, understood, and used by others.
+This project was created to streamline and standardize the process of generating plots at GERG.